Smiling Pasta

 Smiling Pasta (微笑 Pasta (Wéixiào Pasta)) is a romantic-comedy Taiwanese drama starring Cyndi Wang and Nicholas Teo.
 It was adapted into manhua by Yu Jia Yan.

 Synopsis

 A young couple, not knowing each other in the past, collided with each other and created boundless rumors and a romance full of interest.
 Cheng Xiao-Shi is an innocent and honest common young girl, whereas He Qun-Gui is the new super star of singing circle, and the oldest son, out of two, of present speaker of a legislative body.
 These two parallel lines meet occasionally in the street.
 He was eluding from paparazzi at that time, but collided with her accidentally, after she was just dumped by her boy friend.
 The fierce collision made his lips pressed on hers by accident.
 It was such a nice chance for the paparazzo, and he shot this valuable moment with his camera.
 He Qun had no choice but to take her and escape.

 Story

-The story begins with 20-year-old Xiao Shi (Cyndi Wang) day dreaming on her balcony, wishing upon a shooting star for a successful love.
-In her dazed state, she accidentally knocks her mug over the edge, which then lands and bounces off the front of the famous singer He Qun's (Nicolas Teo) sportscar, when he happened to be driving past.
-Even though they didn't meet, this marks the beginning of their intertwined destinies.